Cryde/musicall/README.md

 # [MusicAll](https://www.musicall.com)

-Community website powered by the Symfony 5 & PHP.
+Community website powered by the Symfony 6.1 & PHP8.1.
 MusicAll is a platform where people can share videos, articles, courses, search musicians or band & talk with them.

 ## Getting Started